mmcknett/cpp-practice/README.md

 that are either free, busy, or tentative, produce the y-components of rectangles that will be used to render a user's free/busy state on the screen.
 A user is either Busy, rendered with a solid rectangle, Tentative, rendered with a hash-filled rectangle, or Free, rendered as a transparent rectangle.
-As the solution implies, much can be assumed about the input and output, so the solution would vary based on each candidate's interpretation and choices.
+As this solution implies, much can be assumed about the input and output, so the solution would vary based on each candidate's interpretation and choices.
 It's purposefully open-ended.

-This is merely my own conception of a correct solution.
+This is merely my own conception of a correct solution, fully refactored and polished.
+No interview candidate would be expected to produce such a solution. :)

 ## LRU Cache
 The ```lru_cache``` folder has an implementation with tests and interactive mode for a